TangoCode99/TangoCode99/README.md

 I'm a Software Engineer with a focus on Frontend Development and Product testing!
 I am always looking to develop my career by building websites and gaining inspirations from other developers around the world.

+## I am actively looking for a new opportunity with Software Engineer / Development!
+[LinkedIn Profile](https://www.linkedin.com/in/tango-nham/)

 - 👀 I’m interested in Frontend Development, Fullstack Development, Backend Development, Product testing, and creating clean UI/UX products.

 - 📫 How to reach me